drekka/Alchemic/README.md

 * Works with implementation variables and methods, minimising public declarations.
 * Automatic array boxing for injection.
 * Automatic handling of UIApplicationDelegate instances.
+* Much, much more.

+# V2.1.1 #

+* Updated context description to print the current model.
+Useful for debugging.